AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-explorer/create-a-revenue-explorer-report.md

 >[!IMPORTANT]
 >
->The Trash folder in Revenue Cycle Explorer has been temporarily hidden due to a bug.
+>The Trash folder in Revenue Cycle Explorer has been temporarily hidden due to a technical issue.
 We are currently working on a fix, and your files are safe.
 Please contact [Adobe Support](https://nation.marketo.com/t5/support/ct-p/Support) if there are any files you need restored.

 1. Go to the **Revenue Explorer** area.